FeatureBaseDB/featurebase/docs/configuration.md

 #### Bind

 * Description: host:port on which the Pilosa server will listen for requests.
 Host defaults to localhost and port to 10101.
-If `bind` is set to `0.0.0.0` then Pilosa will listen on all addresses.
+If `bind` is set to `0.0.0.0` then Pilosa will listen on all available interfaces.
 * Flag: `--bind="localhost:10101"`
 * Env: `PILOSA_BIND="localhost:10101"`
 * Config: